krerkkiat/reveal.js/README.md

 - 📖 [Read the documentation](https://revealjs.com/markup/)
 - 🖌 [Try the visual editor for reveal.js at Slides.com](https://slides.com/)
 - 🎬 [Watch the reveal.js video course (paid)](https://revealjs.com/course)

-### The OU EECS theme

-#### Font

-If you want to have same font as the tempalte, follow the instructions at https://www.ohio.edu/ucm/ohio-brand/typography.

 ---
 <div align="center">